werf/werf/docs/pages/guides/advanced_build/artifacts.md

 Werf can [import]({{ site.baseurl }}/documentation/configuration/stapel_image/import_directive.html) resources from images and [artifacts]({{ site.baseurl }}/documentation/configuration/stapel_artifact.html).
 Thus you can isolate build process and tools in other images and then copy result files to reduce the image size.
 It is like a docker [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) which are supported starting with Docker 17.05, but has more advanced files importing options.

 In this article, we will build an example GO application.
-Then we will optimize the build instructions to substantial reduce image size with using mount directives.
+Then we will optimize the build instructions to substantial reduce image size with using artifacts.

 ## Requirements